tyrinlewis123/circularity/README.md

 // other code...
 ````

-We want to start shaping our app: we know we want to draw 100 circles, and that the `while` loop is the way go, so let's go ahead and put the while loop in place.
-Once we've got that done, we'll _circle back_ to draw our circles and add them as a child of our `view`, positioned somewhere randomly within the area of our canvas, all within the `while` loop code block.
+We know we want to draw 100 circles, and that the `while` loop is the way go, so let's go ahead and put the while loop in place.
+Once we've got that done, we'll _circle back_ to draw our circles and add each of them as children of our `view`, positioned somewhere randomly within the area of our canvas, all within the `while` loop code block.

 #### TODO 3 : Stub Out The While Loop